sailplatform/caliper-python/README.md

 ﻿caliper-php
 ================

-caliper-php is a php client for [Caliper](http://www.imsglobal.org) that provides an implementation of the Caliper Sensor API.
+caliper-python is a Python client for [Caliper](http://www.imsglobal.org) that provides an implementation of the Caliper Sensor API.

 ## Documentation